 Selling, general and administrative expenses increased from \$1.9 million to \$8.8 million for the three months ended March 31, 1996 to March 31, 1997.
 Approximately \$3.7 million of the increase was attributable to a full quarter of activity associated with the Company's Australian operations in the 1997 results versus only one month in the 1996 results, and the remaining \$3.2 million related to increased staffing levels, increased sales and marketing activity and network operations costs in non-Australian operations.
 The Australian selling, general and administrative expense as a percentage of net revenue was 10% for the three months ended March 31, 1997 compared to 6% for the three months ended March 31, 1996.
 The increase reflects additional staffing for direct sales, marketing and network operations as well as advertising and promotion costs for a new residential marketing campaign launched in Australia in February 1997.
-The non-Australian selling, general and administrative costs as a percentage of non-Australian net revenue for the three months ended March 31, 1997 was 35% compared to 17% for the three months ended March 31, 1996.
+The non-Australian selling, general and administrative costs as a percentage of non-Australian net revenue for the three months ended March 31, 1997 was 35% compared to 17% for the three months ended March 31, 1997 was 35% compared to 17% for the three months ended March 31, 1997 was 35% compared to 17% for the three months ended March 31, 1996.
 The increase is reflective of the growth in the direct sales, marketing and network operations staff necessary to ensure and support expected future net revenue.
 Total full time headcount increased to 369 at the end of March 1997.